-In the spring of 2017 we hiked the first section of England’s southwest coast path.
-This 630 mile (1000 km) trail winds its way around the coast of Somerset, Devon, Cornwall, back to Devon, and finally Dorset.
+In the spring of 2017 we hiked the first section of England’s southwest coast path, a 630 mile (1000 km) trail that winds its way around the coasts of Somerset, Devon, Cornwall, back to Devon, and finally Dorset.
 On this trip we covered about 70 miles (110 km).

 Traveling to Blue Anchor Bay

 We took the train from London to Taunton, where we caught a bus to Watchet.
 The village of Watchet was the closest we could get with public transportation to our destination at Blue Anchor Bay.
 We phoned for a taxi when we got off the bus, but the local taxi-guy was out on a call.
 As we sat down and resigned ourselves to waiting, I noticed a rail platform behind us where people were gathering and looking down the tracks.
 When I was researching our trip I had noticed that a tourist steam-train runs between Watchet and Blue Anchor Bay, but I never considered it to be a viable form of transportation to get efficiently from A to B. I walked to the platform and spoke to the station master who informed me: she’ll be here any minute.
 I ran back to get Diana and our bags, and just as we got back to the platform the steam train pulled in, hissing and puffing, belching steam and coal smoke.

 We wedged ourselves into the carriage and found two seats.
 The other seats were occupied by grey-haired old men, grinning ear to ear, consulting their train timetables.
 Everybody was having a nice time.